Nov 08 2018

 Up until 2018, most 4-year-olds in the care of Child Protective Services (CPS) in Austin didn’t have a CASA volunteer by their side.
 It’s your support that has helped CASA grow to serve younger kids ages 2, 3, and 4 over the past year.
 You are making sure kids like Riley have a CASA volunteer like me to get them out of bad placements and make sure their individual needs are met.

-Your gift to CASA will help us get there, and between now and Dec.
+Your gift to CASA will help us do that, and between now and Dec.
 31, 2018, a generous family foundation will double your donation, up to a total of $100,000!

 We located Riley’s aunt Susan, who was interested in caring for him.
 She was sad that she hadn’t been contacted when Riley’s parents were having difficulties.
 She cared for him deeply, but there were barriers.
 Susan had children of her own and was living in poverty.
 Her first home study with CPS failed, and the judge denied placement.